wwarthen/RomWBW/Source/Doc/UserGuide.md

 acquire.
 It is fine if your hard disk is smaller than 1GB.
 It just means that it will not be possible to use the pre-allocated FAT filesystem partition and any CP/M filesystem slices that don't fit.
-You will get I/O errors if you attempt to access an area beyond the end of the physical hard disk.
+You will get "no disk" errors if you attempt to access a slice past the end of the physical hard disk.

 **WARNING**:Your hard disk may be too small to contain the full 64 CP/M filesystem slices.
 The true number of CP/M filesystem slices that